 Who is the subject of the painting "Simon Hayem"?

-What artistic techniques did Bastien Lepage use in "Simon Hayem"?
+What artistic techniques did Bastien Lepage employ in "Simon Hayem"?

 What is the significance of the setting in "Simon Hayem"?

-How does "Simon Hayem" compare to other works by Bastien Lepage?
+How does "Simon Hayem" reflect Bastien Lepage's artistic philosophy?